CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 ### Reaction
 A typical QPCR reaction on the biomeme platform contains the following elements

-{% include important.html content="prepare 20x primer/probe stock by adding" %}
+{% include important.html content="20x primer/probe stock contains 4uM of the forward primer and probe, and 8uM of the reverse primer in TE pH 8.0.
+Final concentrations in the PCR reaction will be 200nM of forward and probe, 400nM of reverse" %}

 | Reagent | vol (ul) |